Applications for Grants in 2020

 - d) for full-time post-doctoral research and

 - e) full-time postgraduate studies.

-The deadline for applications is 4.15 pm on 7th February 2019.
+The application period begins on 5 January.
+The deadline for applications is 4.15 pm on 10 February 2020.
 After the deadline, incomplete or late applications will not be considered.

 More information and application instructions: